dugramen/godot-global-project/README.md

 - All files in `_internal` can be ignored.
 They handle all the globalization

-# Troubleshooting
-## Editor Crash
+## Troubleshooting
-Since editor-only plugins load alongside the editor, if one of them is bugged, the editor may crash.
+Since editor-only and project-manager plugins load alongside the editor, if one of them is bugged, the editor may crash.
+To fix this:
+- Open the global-project's `project.godot` file directly, since global plugins are disabled for that project

-Just move the bugged plugin outside of the `editor-only` folder.
+- Fix the bugged plugin or remove it altogether

-If the editor still crashes, there may be an error in my `loader.gd` script.
-In that case, move or rename `loader.gd` to something else, like `_loader.gd`.
-And please report the issue.
+- It helps to open the console version of the editor, so you can view the debug logs

+If for some reason the global-project also crashes:
+- Find `_internal/loader.gd`.
+This is the script that loads plugins when it itself is loaded
+- Temporarily rename or move the file, so that it doesn't get loaded
+- If you suspect that the `loader.gd` file had a bug, please report it

-If that doesn't work, there may be an error in my `runner.gd` script, which is injected into EditorSettings.
-This is very unlikely due to how simple the script is, but just in case, this requires you to locate your EditorSettings file.
+If that still doesn't work, there might be a bug in the injected EditorSettings script.
+This is very unlikely due to how simple it is, but just in case you'll want to remove that script.
+This requires you to locate the EditorSettings file.

 Check [here](https://docs.godotengine.org/en/stable/tutorials/io/data_paths.html#editor-data-paths) for its location.
 Open the `editor_settings-4.3` (or whichever verion) file in a text editor and erase the script.
-It'll look something like this, just erase the whole chunk:
+It'll look something like this, just erase this whole chunk of text:

 ![image](https://github.com/user-attachments/assets/31cadeda-d22d-48d5-ad65-9b410cb96b5d)

 If you don't know how to open it in a text editor, or are too scared to make changes, just delete the whole `editor_settings-4.x` file, and godot will recreate it when it next loads.
-Again, this is very unlikely.
+Again, its very unlikely you'll need to do this.